DanielFGray/reactblog/content/posts/async-await.md

   .then(content => console.log(content))
 ```

-The flow is more linear, there's no nesting, instead we're just defining some functions for what to do at each step.
+The flow is more straight forward, there's no nesting, instead we're just defining some functions for what to do at each step.

 To take it one step further, let's get the file size after writing as well: